PossiblySlater/EFHSDiagnostics/README.md

 EFHSDiagnostics is a modern desktop application for quickly assessing the health and performance of your computer.
 Built with Electron, it provides a fast, user-friendly graphical interface to view detailed hardware and system diagnostics—all in one place.

+This tool was made by a student, for students.
+It is meant to be an easy and accessible program to check the status and details of hardware in a computer.
+It is for students in computer service technician classes who may want to check a computer's status.

 ## Features
 - **Cross-platform GUI**: Sleek, easy-to-use interface (Windows .exe prebuilt; other platforms coming soon)
 - **Comprehensive Diagnostics**: